wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 While the mind is centred in the body and consciousness is centred in the mind, awareness is free.
 The body has its urges and mind its pains and pleasures.
 Awareness is unattached and unshaken.
-It is lucid, silent, peaceful, alert and unafraid, without desire or fear.
+It is lucid, silent, peaceful, alert and unafraid, without desire and fear.
 Meditate on it as your true beïng and try to be it in your daily life, and you shall realise it in its fullness.

 Mind is interested in what happens, while awareness is interested in the mind itself.
 The child is after the toy, but the mother watches the child, not the toy.

-By looking tirelessly, I became quite empty and with that emptiness all came back to me except the mind.
+By looking tirelessly, I became quite empty, and with that emptiness all came back to me except the mind.
 I find I have lost the mind irretrievably.

 **Q:**&ensp;As you talk to us just now, are you unconscious?

-**M:**&ensp;I am neither conscious nor unconscious, I am beyond the mind and its various states and conditions.
+**M:**&ensp;I am neither conscious nor unconscious; I am beyond the mind and its various states and conditions.
 Distinctions are created by the mind and apply to the mind only.
 I am pure Consciousness itself, unbroken awareness of all that is.
 I am in a more real state than yours.